mojaloop/reporting/README.md

 #### Audit Issues
  This repository uses [npm-audit-resolver](https://github.com/naugtur/npm-audit-resolver#readme) to check for security vulnerabilities.
 Basic troubleshooting of a failed security check is as follows:
- 1. Run `npm audit` to show the current issues.
+ 1. Run `npm run audit:check` to show the current issues.
- 2. Run `npm audit fix` to attempt to automatically fix the current issues.
+ 2. Run `npm run audit:resolve` to attempt to automatically fix the current issues.
- 3. If there are still some packages with vulnerabilities, add the fixed (up-to-date) versions of those packages to `resolutions` in `package.json`.

 #### TODO
 - OpenAPI validation on requests and responses (optionally for reports)